MeaningfulnessMediaGroup/MMG-Technical-Reports/README.md

 ## 🤝 Collaboration & Licensing

 We invite the academic community, systems theorists, philosophers, and AI practitioners to engage with this foundational text.
-All discussions, critiques, and suggested refinements are welcome here.
+All discussions, critiques, and suggested refinements are welcome here in the Issues tab.

 ### ⚖️ Licensing